Seemor

 Location Insights

-Area: Residential Sants with local vibe, small streets, casual dining, popular with locals and savvy visitors.
+Area vibe: Residential Sants with local vibe, small streets, casual dining, popular with locals and savvy visitors.

 Safety: Generally safe, active foot traffic in evenings; typical Barcelona urban awareness advised.

-Nearby: Near Sants station corridor and neighborhood bars; not a prime tourist strip; compact storefront.
+What's nearby: Near Sants station corridor and neighborhood bars; not a prime tourist strip; compact storefront.

 Opening Hours